 It isn’t so much that the islands are too far apart to build bridges between them, but that they’re actually logically incompatible.
 One concrete example is the fundamental incompatibility between quantum physics and relativity, an incompatibility hidden from most of us by our inability to comprehend either theory very fully.
 Although there are many still seeking to unite them (and anything else that may be discovered) in a Grand Unified Theory, there are theoretical reasons why this may be simply impossible rather than hard, because the two theories are looking at different types of scientific reality.

 Physicist John Archibald Wheeler (a proponent of the idea that information is the fundamental reality of the Universe – “it from bit”) said, “We live on an island surrounded by a sea of ignorance.
 As our island of knowledge grows, so does the shore of our ignorance.”
-That expresses admirable humility, but actually our present knowledge occurs of many disconnected islands – and they’re set in three, rather than two dimensions, so that many of them may be destined never to converge.
+That expresses admirable humility, but actually our present knowledge consists of many disconnected islands – and they’re set in three, rather than two dimensions, so that many of them may be destined never to converge.

 Philosopher Stephen Horst, commenting on the demise of reductionism, is one writer who demonstrates how there are impassable gaps between many different sciences.
 Philosophy of Science, if not the individual scientist to whom PoS is bunk, has abandoned the very possibility of a grand unified theory of science.
 Even in principle, science is bound to consist of islands of knowledge surround by uncharted oceans.
 As he summarises: